What's new for Office 2013 developers

 Visio 2013 supports defining a Custom Image Clipping path to crop images to any shape.
 This extends the capacities of Visio 2010 which supported clipping images in a rectangular way.
 This functionality is available in the ShapeSheet.

-For more information about features in Visio 2013, see What's new for Visio 2013 developers.
+For more information about features in Visio 2013, see New in Visio for developers.

 Word 2013 helps you produce professional looking documents by providing a comprehensive set of tools for creating and formatting a document.
 Rich review, commenting, and comparison capabilities help you quickly gather and manage feedback from colleagues.
 Advanced data integration ensures that documents stay connected to important sources of business information.